Meet Oona | Lead Photographer and head vegan-cupcake-eater in our neck of the woods

 My love for photography came from my grandma, her name was Grace and she was one of the most beautiful people I’ve ever known.

 In a time when it wasn’t as easy for a woman to contribute outside of her home, she (as a single mother of 6) started her own business as a professional wedding photographer and ran it for over 40 years.
 She was passionate about what she did and genuinely loved each person she photographed.
-She was completely delighted in who they were and being able to capture their unique personality.
+She was completely delighted in who they were and being able to capture their unique personalities.
 The people she worked with knew it too, when you were with her you knew she wanted to be with you.
 She was just that kind of person.

 She ignited my love of photography, by allowing me to carry bags and set lights when I was younger.
 Eventually graduating me to learn to use her medium format Hasselblad camera (for the non-photographers this is the camera of ALL cameras).
 I learned to work on film and spent every moment I could with a camera in hand.